A combinatorial description of stability for toric vector bundles

 By Minkowski's theorem for polytopes (see \cite{S} Section 7), the data of a polarization $\alpha$ is equivalent to the data of its weights, defined as follows.

-\begin{defn} By Remark \ref{polarization}, a movable curve $\alpha$ on $X$, positive along a spanning set of rays, can be written as the positive self-intersection of a unique big and movable divisor $L_\alpha$ Let us denote $P_{L_\alpha}$ the Newton polytope of $L_\alpha$ and write $f_i$ for the volume of the face of $P_{L_\alpha}$ which has external normal vector $v_i$.
+\begin{defn} A movable curve $\alpha$ on $X$, positive along a spanning set of rays, can be written as the positive self-intersection of a unique big and movable divisor $L_\alpha$ Let us denote $P_{L_\alpha}$ the moment polytope of $L_\alpha$ and write $f_i$ for the volume of the face of $P_{L_\alpha}$ which has external normal vector $v_i$.
 We call the weights of $\alpha$ the numbers \end{defn}

 \begin{ex} On $\bP^2$, the polarization $\alpha=D_0=\langle D_0^{2-1}\rangle$ has weights $(1,1,1)$.

 \end{ex}

 \begin{ex} The polarization $\alpha=2D_1-D_3$ on $\textup{Bl}_{[0:1:0]}\bP^2$ has weights $(1,2,1,1)$.